gabepetersen/duckie_shells/README.md

 	  float x_turn_threshold = 0.1;
     	  float y_turn_threshold = 0.1;
 	  ```
+4. ```catkin build``` the package

+5. ```rosrun duckie_shells motion_node``` for C++ version and ```rosrun duckie_shells motion_node.py``` for Python version

-4. To make this work properly, current_pose from vicon tracking must yield correct information.
+5. To make this work properly, current_pose from vicon tracking must yield correct information.
 The trajectory geometry_msgs::Point messages from the QT interface must also be correct in
 correspondance with the graph initialization.

-5. To suppress the printing of each step during the algorithm,
+6. To suppress the printing of each step during the algorithm,
 edit the function: localization(geometry_msgs::Point desired_point).
 Commment the code between the PRINTING FOR DEBUGGING sections.
+Printing
+in python is buggy due to the print(...) function outputting a newline upon
+each call

-6. Possible Errors:
+7. Possible Errors:
    - While loop in localizationHelper(...) has potential of getting stuck in infinite loop if not the diff_threshold parameter is not initialized properly.
    - Have not tested the algorithm on the actual duckiebot
    - Have not tested in conjunction with the lane_detection node
    - Very Sensitive to input geometry_msgs::Point from QTInterface
+   - Printing example for python node is slightly buggy

 ### Example Of Use
 In Launch File